 We have started losing touch with these traditional ways of eating.
 In the process, we have set off our own unrecognized fads.
-In addition to this, there are many well-meaning but ill-informed people who advocate a set of foods which sideline other essential nutrients.
+In addition to this, there are many well-meaning but ill-informed people who advocate a set of foods that sideline other essential nutrients.

 Fads end up creating more problems than solving the existing ones.
-Our body, brain and the nervous system don’t get the required nutrients and ill health is an inevitable outcome.
+Our body, brain and nervous system don’t get the required nutrients and ill health is an inevitable outcome.

 Mood swings, memory problems, disturbed bodily functions even severe mental illnesses can result from fad diets.
 The healthiest way of life would be, eat well, as per your individual body needs and exercise well.”

 Education has to be the key.
 People have to know the consequences of eating disorders.
 They should develop some other hobbies or productive work so that they would not have time to go in front of the mirror.
-Counselling of the whole family is the key.
-In fact, caregiver needs more counselling than the patient.
+Counselling the whole family is the key.
+In fact, the caregiver needs more counselling than the patient.

 Need confidential and free online counselling for women?
 Connect with a counsellor on the AskSHEROES free online counselling chat helpline for women.